SlashstepGroup/server/src/resources/AccessPolicy/README.md

 **Access policies** are definitions of what a principal can access, the type of access that they have, and how it is inherited to child resources.

 ## Access
-### Inheritance
-Although access policies can be granted at many levels (i.e. items, projects, workspaces, etc.), access policies do not have access policies themselves.
-As such, there is no inheritance.

 ### Actions
 #### slashstep.accessPolicies.admin
 The principal can manage access policies on a particular scope, regardless of their permission level.